 8. fearful that they won’t be able to learn the new skills the change might require

-2. Check YOUR readiness for change management success
+2. Check YOUR readiness for change

 It is common for owners and leaders to see themselves as managers of change.
-And this is alright.

 But in doing so, you also see yourselves as separate from the actual change.
-This becomes a problem you did not intend.

 1. Am I mentally ready for the changes that must be made?